 How to use it: Rhodiola is typically taken in capsule form.
 However, it is also available in extracts and teas.

 Natural Vitamins for Anxiety

-It’s a well-established scientific fact that what you eat can dramatically impact your mood.
+It’s a well-established, scientific fact that what you eat can dramatically impact your mood.
 Nutritional deficiencies can exacerbate mental health disorders, while a nutritionally complete diet can help alleviate symptoms.
-Certain natural vitamins — or vitamins obtained by consuming whole foods — are thought to have particularly positive effects on anxiety.
+Certain natural vitamins — or vitamins obtained by consuming whole foods — are thought to positively affect anxiety.
 While most natural vitamins also exist in supplement form, they’re more effectively absorbed by the body when ingested by eating whole foods.

 Some of the most common natural vitamins for anxiety include:

-Foods that have them: These brain-boosting amino acids are found in a wide variety of fish species, including salmon, tuna, mackerel, lake trout, herring, sardines and anchovies.
+Foods that have them: These brain-boosting molecules are found in many fish species, including salmon, tuna, mackerel, lake trout, herring, sardines and anchovies.